arqex/create-react-widget/README.md

 create-react-widget
 -------------------

 A small utility to bootstrap micro-frontend projects in React and Typescript.
 If you are looking for a way of embedding your React application in another website as a widget, this is the tool for you.
+Give it some love! 🌟

 ## Usage